 With proper approval, six semester hours of graduate credit may be transferred onto the student’s program of study.
 A request for transfer of credit cannot be made until a student has been admitted at UGA as a prospective candidate for a degree.
 The transfer credit must be included on the program of study.

-Prospective candidates for the M.Ed. must hold a Baccalaureate degree from an accredited college or university, preferably within a Career and Technical Education area however, other academic backgrounds will also be considered.
+Prospective candidates for the Online Master of Education in Workforce Education must hold a baccalaureate degree from an accredited college or university, preferably within a Career and Technical Education area however, other academic backgrounds will also be considered.
 Admissions are evaluated holistically, and recommendations for admission are based on an applicant’s qualifications, recommendations, statement, match with faculty interests, and the program’s capacity.

 Among other indicators of academic promise, candidates should possess: